 - Sexual addiction

-- Impact on spouses and children
+- Impact on spouses, children, and relationships

 Variations on the one-time classroom model include: